 Not shown, but a very handy feature, is a small swiveling stand at the bottom of the radio, used to stablize it on a flat surface.

-How does the radio perform?
-On FM, reception performance is nearly identical to other DSP-based radios, though it may be slightly less selective due to the wider bandwidth necessary to accomodate HD signals.
+On FM, reception performance is nearly identical to other DSP-based radios, though it's less selective due to the wider bandwidth necessary to accomodate HD signals.
 Performance would also be better if the rod antenna were the correct length.
 It's 25 inches long rather than the 30 inches optimal for FM reception.
 On AM, there are better choices.
 In a head-to-head comparison with three other DSP radios, the HDR-14 received the fewest stations clearly.
 From a location in Paso Robles, California, chosen because there's only one local AM station there, a head-to-head comparison with three radios plus the HDR-14 yielded these results:

 The HDR-14 is a good radio, but, purely on the basis of reception and AM audio performance, other radios are better.
 On the other hand, the HDR-14 and its near-identical twin, the SG-108, are the only portable radios that I know of with AM HD reception capability.
 FM performance is roughly equal to the other three units, with minor variations on individual stations that may just be natural small variations in signal propagation.